sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_2.md

 In order to check RQ1, the authors had to manually check each flaky test they found.
 Only then were they able to identify the root cause for the flakiness.
 They analysed the source code and the JUnit log reporting the thrown exceptions while running the test.
 They also separated the tests into ten categories of smell tests, to better distinguish their nature.

 To investigate RQ2, the authors firstly had to determine which of the previously found flaky tests have also been affected by one of the considered test smells.
 This procedure helped them to measure to what extend the two aspects appeared together.
 To do so, they used a new manual analysis process which measured in how many cases the test smells were related to the flakiness of the tests.
+Additionally, they used the Kendall rank correlation test to measure the strength of the relationship between test smells and flaky tests.

 In order to analyse RQ3 the authors manually analysed the source code of the test methods which were involved in a design problem.
 They furthermore performed refactoring operations on them.
 After this step, the test smells were removed from the source code.
 After the source code was cleaned by the test smells, they again performed the flaky test identification process.
 This procedure provided them with the information if refactoring operations does have an effect on test flakiness.